-Similar to the metro-Atlanta suburbs as a whole, Duluth grew at a slow and steady rate through the 1970's.
+Similarly to the metro-Atlanta suburbs as a whole, Duluth grew at a slow and steady rate through the 1970's.
 The City began to experience rapid population growth during the late 1990's into the mid-2000's.
-This rapid expanse of the suburbs into Gwinnett County is not unique to the region; many regions all across the nation have experienced this population dispersion from the inner city to the 'burbs at some point in their history.
+This rapid expanse of the suburbs into Gwinnett County is not unique to the region, many regions all across the nation have experienced this population dispersion from the inner city to the 'burbs at some point in their history.
 It is argued that "white flight" contributed to our region's suburbanization after the 1996 Atlanta Olympic games and an increase of diverse immigration into Atlanta and the center residential rings.
 ARC projects that growth in the region and Gwinnett County will continue, with Gwinnett having over 1.3 million residents in 2040, the largest population in Georgia.

 Over the last decade, Duluth has continued to become more and more ethnically diverse.
-In fact, Duluth is a minority-majority with over 60% of the City's residents being of non-Caucasian descent.
-Duluth's percentage of Asian population is twice that of Gwinnett County.
-Conversely, the City's white, Hispanic and African American population percentages are lower than Gwinnett County (2021 American Community Survey 1-year estimate).
+In fact, Duluth is a minority-majority with over 60% of the City's residents being of non-Caucasian decent.
+Duluth's percentage of Asian population is twice of that of Gwinnett County.
+Conversely, the City's white, Hispanic and African American population percentages are lower than Gwinnett County (2012-2016 American Community Survey 5-year estimates).

-The median age in Duluth (40) is older than metro Atlanta (34.3).
-However, when compared to nearby cities such as Alpharetta and Berkeley Lake, Duluth is younger.
+The median age in Duluth (37.2) is slightly older than metro Atlanta (36.2).
+However, when compared to nearby cities such as Alpharetta, Roswell, Johns Creek and Berkeley Lake, Duluth is younger.
 This may be contributed to Duluth being more affordable to younger people and families than these other neighboring cities.